matter-labs/zksync-lite-docs/docs/dev/basic.md

 First one is `Withdraw` transaction.

-It is a L2 transaction which can be used to request a withdrawal from your account to any Ethereum address.
+It is an L2 transaction that can be used to request a withdrawal from your account to any Ethereum address.
 Same way as transfers, it has to be signed by the correct zkSync private key.

 This method is preferred for situations when you own your account and have a private key for it.

 Second one is `ForcedExit` transaction.

-It is a L2 transaction which can be used to request a withdrawal from any unowned account (one that does not have a signing key set).
+It is an L2 transaction which can be used to request a withdrawal from any unowned account (one that does not have a signing key set).
 Neither Ethereum address or amount can be chosen in this transaction: the only option is to request a withdrawal of **all** available funds of certain token from the target L2 address to the target L1 address.